Almost Heroes: Filming

 Filming was completed in the fall of 1996, with a 1997 release target.
 However, the film was delayed a full year due to the pending merger between Turner and Time Warner.
 Farley died on December 18, 1997, of a drug overdose.
-By the time the film was released in May 1998, Chris Farley had been dead nearly six months.
+By the time, the film was released on May 29, 1998, Chris Farley had been dead nearly six months.

 Post-production

 Writer Tom Wolfe (not the author of the same name) stated that the script was intended to be more of an ensemble piece than the buddy comedy the studio saw it as.
 Farley's assistant, Ted Dondanville, stated that in post-production, cuts were made around the star and targeted peripheral characters.
 He felt that the lost material would have helped Farley's performance.
 "They cut the ensemble scenes first, Matthew Perry's second, and Chris's never."

 A scene featuring Edwards' sweetheart, played by Parker Posey, was cut, as was the film's original ending.
 The re-shot ending did not include Bokeem Woodbine, resulting in his character Jonah disappearing after the fight against the conquistadors.